ogidog/monitor-radar-core/README.md

 # BACKEND Library for monitor-radar-frontend

-It implements the main preprocessing steps for Sentinel-1A/B images.
+It implements main preprocessing steps for Sentinel-1A/B images.